 Incident at CALGARY INTL AB (CYYC) (Conflict - loss of separation, ATS operating irregularity)

-2003-05-29: UPDATE ANS and Airspace reported that Nav Canada has decided not to hold an Operational Safety Investigation.
+2003-03-26: UPDATE ANS and Airspace reported that Nav Canada will hold an Operational Safety Investigation concerning this occurrence.

 |Day or Night?|